patricegautier/unifiZabbix/README.md

 This projet contains a collection of Templates to monitor Unifi and other UBNT devices with Zabbix: APs, Switches, Routers (USG and UDMP), AirMax devices, and NVRs

-I am currently running those on the current versions of the base software as of July 2021: Zabbix 5.4.2, a mix of Unifi 4.x, 5.x and 6.x APs and switches, AirMax 8.7.1, UDMP 1.10.3, controller 6.3.x
+I am currently running those on the current versions of the base software as of Oct 2022: Zabbix 6.2.x, a mix of Unifi 4.x, 5.x and 6.x APs and switches, AirMax 8.7.1, UDMP 1.12.x, controller 7.2.x

 # Setup

-## Zabbix 5.4
+## Zabbix 6.2

-given I am exporting those templates from 5.4.2 as of now and it has a new expression syntax compared to 5.2, you will need 5.4 minimum to be able to import the templates.
+I am now testing and exporting from zabbix server 6.2.
+I am not sure how far backwards compatible those templates are with older versions of Zabbix.

+It may be problematic to import those templates in anything less than 6.2

 ## Install jq on your Zabbix server